drsalomon/griffith_callahan_2021_CART_code/README.md

 List of unique peptides identified from TiO_2 phosphopeptide enrichment after coculture of CD19-CAR T cells and Raji B cells.
 For each peptide, the SIC peak areas for each replicate measurment and time point, **q**-values, accession numbers and KEGG/GO annotations are provided.
 Phosphopeptide assignments were filtered by a MOWSE score greater than 20, forward hits only, and assigned an Ascore

-## Supplementary Table 6: Lck Western Quantification

-Raw signal intensity measurements from the anit-Lck and Total Protein Western blots and corresponding statistics.
-Signal intensities were measured using the LiCor Image Studio system and exported to Microsoft Excel.
-Statistical calculations were performed in Python 3 using the script generate\_lck\_abundance\_graph.py (See Supplementary Folder 1) and exported to Microsoft Excel.
-The two Excel files were combined to create this table.

 ## Supplementary Figures

 The Supplementary Figures PDF contains all Supplementary Figures and captions for the Supplementary Tables.